NandoBaroni/NandoBaroni/README.md

 - 💬 Ask me about my songs, tell me unusual jokes, feel comfortable, we can be weird together
 - 📫 How to reach me: By email or Whatsapp, but 'm not gonna lie: Answering phones is not my forte (I'm partially deaf).
 - 😄 Pronouns: There are a lot of pronouns, this is a waste of time.
-- ⚡ Fun fact: Universally speaking, we are not that important, irrelevant as species I would say...space dust.

-  Life happens fast: Embrace it!

 Things I love and cannot afford (for now) below =P I already possess one